-How to Dispose of Old Computers: The Good, the Bad, and the Downright Terrible
+How to Dispose of Old Computers?

 We use computers for everything: work, shopping, accounting, communication and even gaming.
 Rapid advances in computer technology guarantee that there will always be a better and faster device just around the corner.
 Mass production means lower prices, which has accelerated the rate at which we discard older technology.
 Unfortunately, this fast rate of turnover also means a rapidly growing, mountainous pile of tech and computer waste.
 Many people don’t know how to dispose of old computers without damaging the environment, but we can’t just keep stacking the old ones in the basement!